• Skip to main content

 by Kelly Leave a Comment

 Getting your very first rigid heddle loom is such an exciting experience!
 There are so many possibilities but at the same time, so much to learn.
+Keep it simple but fun and check out his list of 5 easy rigid heddle weaving projects for beginners.

 It’s important to choose projects that are going to be suitable for your weaving level.
 Be realistic, we all start as absolute beginners and it makes sense to start with an easy project.